unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/02_model-data.md

 The Entity Store is APISpark's structured data store.

 An Entity Store provides the necessary tools to design a data model from the ground up.
-We'll look at the Entity Store's data modelling features in the following sections.
+We will look at the Entity Store's data modeling features in the following sections.

 # Create an Entity Store